satisfactorymodding/SatisfactoryModLoader/INSTALL.md

     - Close WWise

 ### 3.3 Go to your fresh copy of SatisfactoryModLoader folder
-- Right click on “FactoryGame.uproject” and select “Generate Visual studio project files” If you don’t have “Generate Visual studio project files” go back to “Fix the file association” in the previous section.
+- Right click on “FactoryGame.uproject” and select “Generate Visual studio project files”.
+  If you don’t have “Generate Visual studio project files” go back to “Fix the file association” in the previous section.
 - Wait for the process to finish.
 - Dobule click the newly created “FactoryGame.sln”.
 - Make sure to open it with “Visual Studio 2017”, eventually just right-click -> open with… -> Visual Studio 2017.
 - Within Visual Studio 2017, select from the top menu “Build -> Build Solution”.
 - Go make yourself a coffe.
 - Now the compilation should be over, close Visual Studio 2017.

 ### 3.4 Go back to SatisfactoryModLoader folder:
 - Double click “FactoryGame.uproject”